seb54000/tpcs-workstations/README.md

 - [ ] ANSIBLE - Integrate terraform part in ansible playbook ??
 - [ ] ANSIBLE - Finish converting bash scripts in ansible tasks (but is it really necessary ?)
 - [ ] ANSIBLE - Adding tags to avoid reluanching all the playbook for a change on a specific part

+- [ ] TERRAFORM - issue with DNS records cloudflare that are not updated when we restarts VMs.
+IN fact seems not to be possible : Declaring dependencies cannot solve this; Terraform cannot re‑plan mid‑apply to pick up the new IP, so any resource that depends on the ephemeral EC2 public IP will always need a second run after a stop/start cycle.

 - [ ] Find a way to describe slides as text/markdown, ... in order to be able to generate them with different masks (very useful when corporate/school template evolves)